dannyob/consensobot/README.md

 Tasks
 -----

-[ ] Set up a test harness for ConsensoBot.
+[ ] Set up a test harness for Consensobot.

-[ ] Set up CI for ConsensoBot.
+[ ] Set up CI for Consensobot.

-[X] Set up git for ConsensoBot.
+[X] Set up git for Consensobot.

 [ ] Set up a command line interface.